- Free personal package

 Notion’s properties for a database are consistent.
 It is very important to minimise confusion.
 You can change them from almost anywhere within the database (from the database or pages in your database).
 You can, thus, modify and edit your properties from anywhere in your database and the changes update all the pages in your database.

-Understanding pages in Notion
+Pages in Notion

 Each database can be a collection of pages.
 You can work on your page superimposed above your app’s workspace or open it as a new window.
 For all your pages in Notion, you can add an icon and a cover.
 Your page title is at the top of your page and your properties below it.